 I'm currently investigating relations between the operator algebraic theory of subfactors, quantum information theory and topological quantum field theories.
 Most of my work is centered around the concept of `biunitary connections', which are central tools in the study and classification of subfactors.
 At the same time, several important quantum informatic quantities such as Hadamard matrices and unitary error bases can be expressed as special cases of biunitaries.

 - August 2017.
 Invited talk "Frobenius algebras, Hopf algebras and 3-categories" at the conference Hopf algebras in Kitaev's quantum double models at the Perimeter Institute, Canada.
 A video of my talk can be found here.

 - July 2017.
 New preprint "A classical groupoid model for quantum networks" (with Jamie Vicary).
 We describe a new combinatorial 2-category and use it to model a classical network architecture allowing the execution of several quantum-like tasks such as teleportation, dense coding and secure key distribution.

 - July 2017.
 Contributed talks "Biunitary constructions in quantum information" and "Shaded tangles for the design and verification of quantum programs" at QPL 2017.
-Slides can be found here and here.
+Videos of my talks can be found here and here.

 - June 2017.
 Contributed talks "A 2-categorical approach to composing quantum structures" and "A classical groupoid model for quantum networks" at CALCO 2017.
 Slides can be found here.